 The decisive factor for which of the three above permits is relevant to the provider of the platform is how the marketplace is set up and which types of financial instruments are traded on the marketplace.

-With a licence as a manager of alternative investment funds (AIFM)29, it is possible to establish a crowdfunding platform that intends to raise capital from a number of investors to invest the capital in a selection of projects on the platform.
+With an AIFM licence,35 it is possible to establish a collective investment structure that intends to raise capital from a number of investors to invest in accordance with the specified investment strategy.
 Investments must be made in accordance with a defined investment policy for the benefit of investors.
-Like AIFM, it is also possible to obtain a permit for ancillary services, which, inter alia, includes investment advice and the receipt and dissemination of orders relating to financial instruments.36 For example, this structure may involve the provision of crowdfunding services or constitute a crowdfunding platform.
+It is also possible to obtain a permit for ancillary services, which include investment advice and the receipt and dissemination of orders relating to financial instruments.36 For example, this structure may involve the provision of crowdfunding services or constitute a crowdfunding platform.

-iv Other liabilities and relevant legislation for crowdfunding
+iii Other liabilities and relevant legislation for crowdfunding

-v Collective investment schemes
+iv Collective investment schemes

 Cryptocurrencies, initial coin offerings (ICO) and security tokens

-i The current regulatory situation
+i Current regulatory situation

 ii Security tokens